 2. You can invest capital gains up to Rs 50 lakhs in these bonds

-3. These bonds give interest of 5.25% and have maturity tenure of 3 years
+3. These bonds give interest of 5.75% and have maturity tenure of 5 years [changed from 3 to 5 years in Budget 2018]

 4. The tax exemption is covered under section 54EC of Income tax